The Awakening Collective

 • And self-development can not complete itself without the realization of no-self.

-The reason people think awakening and development are separate is because they have not reached the permanent nondual place where the word 'separation' doesn't exist.
-Self equals no-self.
-The one who develops is the same as the one who awakens is the same as no one at all.
+The reason people think awakening and development are separate is because they have not reached the permanent nondual place (unitive stage) where all dualities stop making sense.

 Development as Awakening Trigger

-While awakening can be triggered by countless factors—meditation, psychedelics, trauma, grace, or spontaneous shifts—and can arise at any stage of development.
-Awakening arises spontaneously when someone transitions into the Construct-Aware stage.
+Awakening can be triggered by countless factors—meditation, psychedelics, trauma, grace, or spontaneous shifts—and can arise at any stage of development.
+However, awakening arises spontaneously when someone enters into the Construct-Aware stage.

 At this developmental threshold, the person begins seeing that everything they took to be inherently real is actually constructed by the mind.
 Roles, identities, beliefs, self, time, space, separation, and every single aspects of reality are recognized as conceptual overlays rather than ontological facts.
 Sounds a lot like awakening, doesn't it?!